angr/angr-doc/docs/toplevel.md

 The `fs` option allows you to pass in a dictionary of file names to preconfigured SimFile objects.
 This allows you to do things like set a concrete size limit on a file's content.

 Setting the `concrete_fs` option to `True` will cause angr to respect the files on disk.
-For example if during simulation a program attempts to open 'banner.txt' when `concrete_fs` is set to `False` (the default), a SimFile with a symbolic memory backing will be created and simulation will continue as though the file exists.
+For example, if during simulation a program attempts to open 'banner.txt' when `concrete_fs` is set to `False` (the default), a SimFile with a symbolic memory backing will be created and simulation will continue as though the file exists.
 When `concrete_fs` mode is set to `True`, if 'banner.txt' exists a new SimFile object will be created with a concrete backing, reducing the resulting state explosion which would be caused by operating on a completely symbolic file.
 Additionally in `concrete_fs` mode if 'banner.txt' mode does not exist, a SimFile object will not be created upon calls to open during simulation and an error code will be returned.
 Additionally, it's important to note that attempts to open files whose path begins with '/dev/' will never be opened concretely even with `concrete_fs` set to `True`.

 The `chroot` option allows you to specify an optional root to use while using the `concrete_fs` option.
 This can be convenient if the program you're analyzing references files using an absolute path.
-For example if the program you are analyzing attempts to open '/etc/passwd' you can set the chroot to your current working directory and further attempts to access '/etc/passwd' will cause access to '$CWD/etc/passwd'.
+For example, if the program you are analyzing attempts to open '/etc/passwd', you can set the chroot to your current working directory so that attempts to access '/etc/passwd' will read from '$CWD/etc/passwd'.

 ```python
 >>> import simuvex